Jurnal CULTURE (Culture, Language, and Literature Review)

 https://unaki.ac.id/ejournal/index.php/jurnal-culture

 <h2>Journal Description</h2> <p>Journal title : <strong>Jurnal CULTURE</strong> (Culture, Language, and Literature Review)<br />Abbreviation : <strong>JC</strong><br />ISSN : <a href="http://issn.pdii.lipi.go.id/issn.cgi?daftar&1612526315&1&&">2775-4618</a> (e) <a href="http://issn.pdii.lipi.go.id/issn.cgi?daftar&1399785394&1&&">2355-8660</a> (p)<a href="http://u.lipi.go.id/1180427309" target="_blank" rel="noopener"><br /></a>DOI Prefix : <strong>10.53873</strong> <br />Type of peer-review : <strong>Double-blind</strong><br />Indexing: <a href="https://sinta.kemdikbud.go.id/journals/profile/9462">Sinta</a> <a href="https://scholar.google.com/citations?hl=en&user=FbFK-RcAAAAJ">Google</a> <a href="https://garuda.kemdikbud.go.id/journal/view/21262">Garuda</a> <a href="https://search.crossref.org/?q=2775-4618+&from_ui=yes">Crossref</a><br />Frequency : 2 issues/year (May;November) <br />Editors : See <a href="https://unaki.ac.id/ejournal/index.php/jurnal-culture/about/editorialTeam">Editorial Team<br /></a></p> <table width="100%"> <tbody> <tr bgcolor="#E6E6FA"> <td width="300"><strong>1 week</strong></td> <td width="300"><strong>4-8 weeks</strong></td> </tr> <tr bgcolor="#E6E6FA"> <td width="300">Submission to first decision</td> <td width="300">Peer-review speed</td> </tr> </tbody> </table> <div> </div> <div>Welcome to the Open Journal System of <strong>Jurnal Culture (Culture, Language, and Literature Review)</strong> - <p>"Jurnal CULTURE" is published by AKI University which contains writings raised from the results of research or equivalent to the results of research (Scientific Work) in the fields of Culture, Language, and Literature.
 "Jurnal CULTURE" is published twice a year, on May and November.</p> <p>Editors receive typed articles in a format following predetermined rules.
 The editorial team has the right to determine the writing to be published, make changes to the composition of the manuscript, improve the language, ask the author to improve the manuscript, and reject those who are deemed not eligible in accordance with the applicable provisions.</p> <p>The entire editorial board would like to thank all those who have contributed ideas, thoughts, and manuscripts.
 Hopefully this collaboration can continue well.
-We sincerely hope for constructive criticism and suggestions for the improvements in the future publications.</p> <p><img src="https://unaki.ac.id/ejournal/public/site/images/cultureadmin/sertifikat-sinta-culture.jpg" alt="" width="1263" height="858" /></p> </div>Universitas Akien-USJurnal CULTURE (Culture, Language, and Literature Review)2355-8660Revealing the impact of students' anxiety and fear during public speaking performances: A perspective from the theory of language development
+We sincerely hope for constructive criticism and suggestions for the improvements in the future publications.</p> <p><img src="https://unaki.ac.id/ejournal/public/site/images/cultureadmin/sertifikat-sinta-culture.jpg" alt="" width="1263" height="858" /></p> </div>Universitas Akien-USJurnal CULTURE (Culture, Language, and Literature Review)2355-8660Psychological traits of willingness to communicate: An assessment of students’ speaking performance

 https://creativecommons.org/licenses/by/4.0